-- One take-home midterm essay exam = 20% (If needed; given only if the instructor believes the class does not know the theories for the term paper.
-This percentage will be equally added to the final and short essay assignments above if not used)
+One take-home midterm essay exam = 10% (If needed; given only if the instructor believes the class does not know the theories for the term paper.
+This percentage will be equally added to the final (10%) and the short essay (10%) assignments above if not used)

 Midterm Essay Exam (optional as time allows)

 - Students are required to keep a journal.
 Journals form the basis and starting point of ideas for the essays.
 They may be informally reviewed with the instructor when developing the essays.

 - The short essay must follow the format listed: